Biker Movie Reviews

 Various Triumphs were used and McQueen also chases McQueen dressed in a Nazi uniform, apart from the fact it has a motorcycle chase it is an excellent film with a galaxy of stars.
 If you haven't got it, get it!

-Tim Gibbs moved to New Zealand where he was instrumental in founding motocross in that country, he remained a close friend of Ekins who continued to work as a Hollywood stuntman specialising in bikes.
+Tim Gibbs moved to New Zealand where he was instrumental in founding motocross in that country, he remained a close friend of Ekins who continued to work as a Hollywood stuntman specializing in bikes.

-Edward Turner chief designer and director of Triumph was travelling the US promoting the new Bonneville and its frame design, he walked into Bud's workshop to find Bud welding the frame of the new Triumph.
+Edward Turner chief designer and director of Triumph was traveling the US promoting the new Bonneville and its frame design, he walked into Bud's workshop to find Bud welding the frame of the new Triumph.

 Bud had cut an inch or so out of the top frame tube and was putting it back together.

-The Englishman was gob smacked "what are you doing" he asked, Bud's reply was "I'm making the god damn thing handle, and I'm going to strengthen that stupid frame up around the swing arm so it doesn't snake!!.
+The Englishman was gob smacked "what are you doing" he asked, Bud's reply was "I'm making the god damn thing handle and I'm going to strengthen that stupid frame up around the swing arm so it doesn't snake!!.